Philippine Science High School Northern Mindanao Campus

 Philippine Science High School – Northern Mindanao Campus in Lanao del Norte (PSHS-NMC in Lanao del Norte or PSHS-NMCLDN), formerly Philippine Science High School – Central Mindanao Campus (PSHS-CMC), is the second Mindanao campus of the Philippine Science High School System, a specialized public high school in the Philippines.
 It caters to scientifically and mathematically gifted high school students from all over the country especially those in Northern Mindanao.
 It is located in Nangka, Balo-i, Lanao del Norte.

 History

 On November 5, 1996, a bill was passed in the House of Representatives by then Representative of 2nd District Lanao del Norte, Hon.
-Abdullah Mangotara and was finally signed into law by virtue of Republic Act No. 8461 dated January 19, 1998.
+Abdullah Mangotara and was signed into law by virtue of Republic Act No. 8461 dated January 19, 1998.
 This is an “Act Establishing the Philippine Science High School – Lanao del Norte Campus and Appropriating Funds Therefore”.
 The original site was at Mt.
 Torong-Torong, Tubod, Lanao del Norte.